ammar-1990/compass-project/README.md

 the results would be shown in cards with the ability to show more information for each card.

-the see more illustrates the nutritious facts of the choosen recipe with the  its ingredients .
+the see more botton illustrates the nutritious facts of the choosen recipe with the  its ingredients .

-at the top right of the scrren we see a calculater symbol which opens a side bar that contains calories  calculator. by entiring the  informations in the calcolator form , we could know the appropreate amount of calories that suits as daily
+at the top right of the screen we see a calculater symbol which opens a side bar that contains calories  calculator.

+by entiring the  informations in the calcolator form , we could know the appropreate amount of calories that suits as daily